Published 17 Jun 2022

-As the name suggests, this model gives full credit to the very first interaction the customer has with you before conversion.
+As the name suggests, this model gives full credit to the very first interaction or first click the customer has with you before conversion.
 Suppose you’re a company that sells eco-friendly and sustainable clothing.
 You run a Google ad and when a customer searches for eco-friendly and sustainable clothing near them, your ad pops up and they click on it.
 They browse the website and leave and then weeks later, they find you on Pinterest, go to your website and make a purchase.
 In this case, according to the first-touch attribution model, the Google ad has the 100% value as the first interaction.

 This model helps marketers understand which channels are best for introducing and raising awareness about your product or service.
 It is also well-suited for businesses with longer sales cycles who are committed to establishing long-term relations with clients and creating loyal customers and brand advocates.

 This model is essentially the opposite of the first-touch attribution model.
 It gives the credit to the very last touchpoint a lead interacted with before conversion.
 It’s the most common attribution model that you will come across (e.g., Google Analytics).
-Plus, it’s very helpful for analyzing shorter sales cycles with fewer touchpoints where the first touch point is often both the last and the conversion action.
+Plus, it’s very helpful for analyzing shorter sales cycles with fewer touchpoints where the first touchpoint is often both the last and the conversion action.

 The linear attribution model is all about equality.
 This model assigns equal credit to all channels and touchpoints that the customer interacts with in the buyer’s journey.
-Going back to our example above, the customer saw your ad on Google then came across your clothes on Pinterest and maybe weeks later saw an ad on Instagram and finally placed an order.
-All three channels – Google, Pinterest, Instagram receive the same credit.
+Going back to our example above, the customer saw your ad on Google then came across your clothes on Pinterest and maybe weeks later saw a display ad on Instagram and finally placed an order.
+All three channels – Google, Pinterest, and Instagram receive the same credit.